cperezs/dss-eloquent-exercise/readme.md

 ## Writing your code

 Your models must be in the `App` namespace.
-The unit tests in this project will try to load them in the following way:
+The feature tests in this project will try to load them in the following way:
 ```php
 use App\Player;
 use App\Team;